This post may contain affiliate links. Please read my disclosure policy for more details.

 - Divide the cold risotto into 10 pieces and flatten each piece in damp hands.

-- Cup the mixture, fill the centre with mozzarella, and shape into a ball.
+- Cup the mixture, fill the center with mozzarella, and shape it into a ball.

-- Coat the rice balls in the flour mixture then roll to coat with breadcrumbs.
+- Coat the rice balls in the flour mixture, then roll them to coat them with breadcrumbs.

 - Deep fry the arancini in batches for 3 minutes at a time.